© 2020 Suze Orman Media Inc. | All rights reserved.

 Trust: Once you create a trust you can move the ownership of key assets –such as a home and other property – into the trust and appoint yourself as the trustee, meaning you call all the shots on how to use and manage those assets while you are alive.
 You also appoint someone to be your successor trustee.
 If you become incapacitated, the successor trustee can step in easily and manage your affairs.
 Or, when you die, the successor trustee takes over without the need to get any court approval.

-A living revocable trust is one of the four legal documents that I believe everyone must have and is included in the Will & Trust Kit.
+A living revocable trust is one of the four legal documents that I believe everyone must have and is included in the Must Have Documents Online Program.

 While your big-ticket assets, such as a home, should be owned by your trust, you likely have other smaller keepsakes –a china collection, watches etc. – that you want to give to a specific person.
 A will is the legal document that states where you want these assets to go after your death.